Charro!: Background

 The original opening scene, which was to feature female nudity, was dropped and focused instead on the film's opening gunfight.
 Frederick Louis Fox's original story for Charro! contains many violent scenes that were dropped from the film altogether, such as a closeup and longer edit of the branding scene.
 Harry Whittington based his novelization of Charro! on Fox's story, and included the scenes that Warren deemed too violent for the film.
-A scene featuring a nude Ina Balin climbing from a bath was also removed, although this scene has been restored in the complete unedited version.
+A scene featuring a nude Ina Balin climbing from a bath was also removed (despite the fact that she herself is dubbed), although this scene has been restored in the complete unedited version.
 Location scenes were shot at Apache Junction and the Apacheland Movie Ranch in Arizona.

 Proud of his work in Charro!, Elvis said this was one of his favorite films, whilst there was much interest in Elvis starring in a western at that time.
 Warren Beatty wanted to co-star with Elvis in Butch Cassidy and the Sundance Kid and John Wayne wanted Elvis to co-star with him in True Grit.
 Elvis' manager Colonel Tom Parker contested Elvis' billing and would only agree if he was top billed.
 Eventually, he was paid more money to star in Charro than he would have been in those films.

 Charro has been strongly reassessed as one of Elvis' best films and his performance as Jess Wade has been called the most convincing of his career.
 Many fans believe that a new phase of Elvis' acting career should have been ahead for him after this film and Change of Habit, but the concert stage beckoned.